 The Master's Seminary and The Master's University Libraries have a reciprocal agreement, which makes the collective resources available to both student bodies and faculty.
-TMU/TMS patrons needing resources from the college/seminary may obtain them from the respective library's circulation departments, filling out a patron registration form and presenting his/her student ID.
+TMU/TMS patrons needing resources from the university/seminary may obtain them from the respective library's circulation departments, filling out a patron registration form and presenting his/her student ID.
 TMS patrons may only check out 15 items at one time.
 Exceptions may be granted by either the Librarian or Circulation Manager.

 Biola University and The Master's University have established mutual borrowing privileges with currently enrolled students, faculty and staff.
 Both libraries will provide direct loan service to eligible and properly identified members of each other's campus community for unrestricted and available materials upon presentation of proper identification, the completion of the library card registration form and the issuance of a library card.
 The library cards are subject to renewal each semester or term.